RafaelArutjunjan/InformationGeometry.jl/docs/src/parameter-profiles.md

 For an in-depth discussion of the theory underlying the profile likelihood, see e.g. [this article](https://febs.onlinelibrary.wiley.com/doi/10.1111/febs.12276).

-Returning again to the example from the [section on Confidence Regions](https://rafaelarutjunjan.github.io/InformationGeometry.jl/stable/confidence-regions), we define:
+Returning again to the example from the previous [section on Confidence Regions](https://rafaelarutjunjan.github.io/InformationGeometry.jl/stable/confidence-regions), we define:
 ```@example Profiles
 using InformationGeometry, Plots
 DS = DataSet([1,2,3,4], [4,5,6.5,9], [0.5,0.45,0.6,1])